By Tenisha Gainey

 But somehow I was ill-prepared for what was about to happen.
 My first semester I found out I was pregnant.
 My second semester I started to party wildly all the time.
 By my third semester I figured I really just wanted three things: to make money, have nice things, and be “happy.”
 After talking to some guys on campus who worked at a local strip club, I figured becoming an exotic dancer was the easiest way to get all three.

-One of the guys’ father owned the strip club.
-He was driving a nice BMW and had all the latest electronics: flat screen TVs, state of the art computers, everything I could have ever dreamed of.
+One of the guys’ fathers owned the strip club.
+He was driving a nice BMW and had all the latest electronics: flat-screen TVs, state-of-the-art computers, everything I could have ever dreamed of.
 Soon I was at the club checking it out.
 Once I looked around and thought about all the things I could buy with the money I said, “I'll try it out”.
-And after a couple of weekends I got the hang of it.
+And after a couple of weekends, I got the hang of it.
 But that was only the beginning, because I kept talking to people and got in deeper and deeper into making fast money.
 Not long after I started, I began “taking dates” which is prostituting.

 I was very excited by the choice I made and I told all my friends and my family.
 I also told the guys who would call me for dates that I was no longer into that because I was living my life as a Christian.
 I did my best to figure out how I was going to pay for the car, but I could not afford it so I returned it to the dealer.
 I cut all ties with working at the strip club so I didn't have a job.
 On a daily basis I read my Bible, prayed, and believed that God would work it out.
 And eventually God did.